Rise of the Rōnin: Plot

-In 1867, despite Yoshinobu engaging in negotiations with the Choshu-Satsuma alliance, the Demonclaw Samurai begins to stage false flag attacks to stoke tensions between the two sides, culminating in them attempting to assassinate Ryoma, who envisions a Japan under democratic rule.
+In 1867, despite Yoshinobu engaging in negotiations with the Choshu-Satsuma alliance, the Blade Twin begins to stage false flag attacks to stoke tensions between the two sides, culminating in them attempting to assassinate Ryoma, who envisions a Japan under democratic rule.
 Ryoma is either killed or severely wounded.
 Without Ryoma's mediating influence, relations between the Shogunate and the alliance collapse, leading to the Boshin War in 1868.
-After an assassination attempt by the Demonclaw Samurai, Yoshinobu is forced to retreat to Edo, allowing the alliance forces to seize Kyoto after the Battle of Toba-Fushimi.
+After an assassination attempt by the Blade Twin, Yoshinobu is forced to retreat to Edo, allowing the alliance forces to seize Kyoto after the Battle of Toba-Fushimi.
 Katsu makes plans to burn down Edo to prevent its capture, but the Protagonist is able to negotiate a peaceful settlement between the two sides that spares the city.
-As the peace talks are being finalized, the Protagonist confronts and defeats the Demonclaw Samurai one last time, choosing to either spare or execute them.
+As the peace talks are being finalized, the Protagonist confronts and defeats the Blade Twin one last time, choosing to either spare or execute them.
 If spared, the partner comes to realize the error of their ways, and as penance decides to leave Japan to observe its development from afar.

 Afterwards, the Shogunate is dissolved and Yoshinobu retires to live quietly as a civilian while the leaders of the Choshu-Satsuma alliance begin the process of reorganizing Japan's government as well as rapidly modernizing its army and navy, while the remnants of the Shogunate and Shinsengumi sail towards Hakodate to form the Republic of Ezo.
-If the player manages to save Ryoma's life and spares the Demonclaw Samurai, a post-credits cutscene shows the two of them running into each other in New York City.
+If the player manages to save Ryoma's life and spares the Blade Twin, a post-credits cutscene shows the two of them running into each other in New York City.